AhmedShaiyan/tp/docs/UserGuide.md

 # NewsOnTheGo User Guide

-NewsOnTheGo is a command-line application (CLI) that helps users stay up-to-date with the latest news articles by providing users with a list of the current headlines.
+NewsOnTheGo is a command-line application (CLI) that helps users stay up-to-date with the latest news articles by providing users with a list of up-to-date articles.

 Users are able to personalise this application by saving their preferred topics and articles.